gayverjr/pyemap/docs/tutorial/mining.rst

 ============================

-To identify the specific residues in each PDB involved in the identified patterns, one should first call :func:`pyemap.graph_mining.SubgraphPattern.find_protein_subgraphs`, and the identified **protein subgraphs** are stored in the `protein_subgraphs` dictionary.
+To identify the specific residues in each PDB involved in the identified patterns, one should first call :func:`pyemap.graph_mining.SubgraphPattern.find_protein_subgraphs`.
+The identified **protein subgraphs** are stored in the `protein_subgraphs` dictionary.
 Each protein subgraph has a unique ID.